 Almost all of the time, it’s in the child’s best interests to be able to have contact with his or her birth family (read some of the research).
 That said, it’s important to take a variety of factors into consideration when you are setting formal or informal parameters for your relationship with your child’s birth parents.
 The most important element in an adoptive equation is, of course, the child.

-Further, the stability and reliability of the birth parents needs to be taken into consideration.
-For example, it may not be a good idea to allow a birth parent to play an active and meaningful role in the child’s life if it seems likely that they will “drift away” after a while, leaving the child feeling confused and possibly abandoned.
+Further, the stability and reliability of the birth parents need to be taken into consideration.
+For example, it may not be a good idea to allow a birth parent to play an active and meaningful role in the child’s life if it seems likely that they will drift away after a while leaving the child feeling confused and possibly abandoned.